cmu-db/mongodb-d4/README.md

 # mongodb-d4

 **D4** is an automated tool for a generating **d**istributed **d**ocument **d**atabase **d**esigns for applications
 running on MongoDB.
-These tool specifically targets applications running highly concurrent workloads, and thus its designs are tailored to the unique properties of large-scale, Web-based applications.
+This tool specifically targets applications running highly concurrent workloads, and thus its designs are tailored to the unique properties of large-scale, Web-based applications.
+It can also be used to assist in porting MySQL-based applications to MongoDB.

 Using a sample workload trace from a either a document-oriented or relational database application, **D4** will compute the best a database design that optimizes the throughput and latency of a document DBMS.
 The three design elements that D4 can select are:

 + Sharding Keys
 + Indexes